adminteractive/adm-project/README.md

 This is normal when the dependency is installed through git (.git directories are removed by default; dev dependencies usually come through git).
 Composer should offer an option to reinstall the package, so just agree with that.

+**Cannot apply patch [patch]!**

+The patch is already applied or the code have changed.
+You should look into the related issue.
+Issue number is always in patch url (it usually includes the comment number also).